DataBiosphere/toil/docs/running/server/wesServer.rst

 --port PORT
             The port that the Toil server listens on. (default: 8080).
 --swagger_ui
-            If True, the swagger UI will be enabled and hosted on the ``ga4gh/wes/v1/ui`` endpoint. (default: False).
+            Enable the swagger UI on the ``ga4gh/wes/v1/ui`` endpoint. (default: False).
 --cors
             Enable Cross Origin Resource Sharing (CORS).
 This should only be turned on if the server is intended to be used by a website or domain. (default: False).
 --cors_origins ORIGIN
             Ignored if ``--cors`` is False.
 This sets the allowed origins for CORS.
 For details about CORS and its security risks, see the `GA4GH docs on CORS`_. (default: "*").
 --workers WORKERS
             Ignored if debug mode is on.
-The number of worker processes launched by the production WSGI server. (default: 2).
+The number of worker processes launched by the production WSGI server.
+            (default: 2).
 --opt ENGINE_OPTION
             *TBU*